matrix-org/matrix-hookshot/docs/setup/webhooks.md

   "mentions": { // Explicitly mention these users, see https://spec.matrix.org/latest/client-server-api/#user-and-room-mentions
     "room": true,
     "user_ids": ["@foo:bar"]
   },
+  "hints": {
+      "showUrlPreviews": false, // Set to false to disable URL previews for this message, or true to allow receiving clients to generate some.
+  },
   "webhookResponse": { // Optional response to send to the webhook requestor.
 All fields are optional.
 Defaults listed.
     "body": "{ \"ok\": true }",